swaminathanj/DSA/LinkedList.md

 ```

 ## 4. LinkedList with insert and print methods
-The print method prints the contents of the linked list.
+The printis a utility method that prints the contents of the linked list.
+Defining this can come handy in displaying the state of the linked list.

 ``` java
 // Node.java